Get in Touch

 Claude Code, Codex, and Cursor – differences in workflow and typical use cases

-Principles for preparing project structure, documentation, and instructions for the agent
+Guidelines for preparing project structure, documentation, and agent instructions

 3. Agents.md, CLAUDE.md, and skills.md as modules organizing agent work

-What agent markdown files are and the main role they play in LLM work
+What agent markdown files are and their main role in LLM work

-Difference between a one-time prompt and persistent project instructions
+Difference between a one-time prompt and a persistent project instruction

 4. Plan Mode in practice